AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 **To verify the parameters**

 1. Save the XCode project
-1. Rebuild the app
+1. Rebuild the app and wait for it to reopen in the Simulator
-1. When the app has opened successfully click in the Console pane of XCode
+1. Click in the Console pane of XCode
 1. Use ⌘-F to open the Find box
 1. Search for `targetvec` in the Find box
-1. Hit `Enter` to jump to the Target request and Post body (Note that the Lifecycle parameters are automatically included):
+1. Hit `Enter` to jump to the Target request and Post body.
+Locate the custom parameters you just added to the request:

    ![Verify Parameters to the TargetVEC request](images/mobile-targetvec-verifyParams.png)